RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-8.md

 ## Control Statement

+The organization:

-- \[a.\] Employ spam protection mechanisms at system entry and exit points to detect and act on unsolicited messages; and
+- \[a.\] Employs spam protection mechanisms at information system entry and exit points to detect and take action on unsolicited messages; and

-- \[b.\] Update spam protection mechanisms when new releases are available in accordance with organizational configuration management policy and procedures.
+- \[b.\] Updates spam protection mechanisms when new releases are available in accordance with organizational configuration management policy and procedures.

+## Control Objective

+Determine if the organization:

+- \[SI-8(a)\] employs spam protection mechanisms:

+  - \[SI-8(a)[1]\] at information system entry points to detect unsolicited messages;
+  - \[SI-8(a)[2]\] at information system entry points to take action on unsolicited messages;
+  - \[SI-8(a)[3]\] at information system exit points to detect unsolicited messages;
+  - \[SI-8(a)[4]\] at information system exit points to take action on unsolicited messages; and

+- \[SI-8(b)\] updates spam protection mechanisms when new releases are available in accordance with organizational configuration management policy and procedures.

 ## Control guidance

-System entry and exit points include firewalls, remote-access servers, electronic mail servers, web servers, proxy servers, workstations, notebook computers, and mobile devices.
-Spam can be transported by different means, including email, email attachments, and web accesses.
-Spam protection mechanisms include signature definitions.
+Information system entry and exit points include, for example, firewalls, electronic mail servers, web servers, proxy servers, remote-access servers, workstations, mobile devices, and notebook/laptop computers.
+Spam can be transported by different means including, for example, electronic mail, electronic mail attachments, and web accesses.
+Spam protection mechanisms include, for example, signature definitions.

-## Control assessment-objective

-spam protection mechanisms are employed at system entry points to detect unsolicited messages;
-spam protection mechanisms are employed at system exit points to detect unsolicited messages;
-spam protection mechanisms are employed at system entry points to act on unsolicited messages;
-spam protection mechanisms are employed at system exit points to act on unsolicited messages;
-spam protection mechanisms are updated when new releases are available in accordance with organizational configuration management policies and procedures.